ministic2001/3211_IS_Team_6/README.md

 # 3211_IS_Team_6

+## Requirements
 To install the packages, type the command pip install -r requirements.txt.

 Python 3.10 is required for this to work.

-If you do not have Powershell 7, please install that first
+If you do not have Powershell 7, please install that first.

 ### On Windows (Install Winget via Microsoft Store first)
 ```